Bkrenz/Guild-Workspace/loot.md

 I am always open to discussions, and would love to understand your point of view.
 Valid complaint is something like: "I haven't gotten loot because Cuppie has me on ignore."
 Just don't come to me with, "My fee-fee are hurt" you snowflakes.

+> TLDR

+Install the new Addon, do your Droptimizers.